-Research Affiliate, Population Studies Center.
+Faculty Associate, Population Studies Center.

-Research Professor, Survery Research Center.
+Research Professor, Survey Research Center.

-Ph.D., Yale University
+Ph.D., Chronic Disease Epidemiology, Yale University